 Updated April 2021.
 This post includes some affiliate links.
 If you make a purchase via one of these links, I may receive a small commission at no extra cost to you.

 Check in at Chateau Lacombe Hotel – the only round hotel I have ever stayed in.
 Rooms are big and comfortable and many sport gorgeous river valley views.
 The hotel has a fantastic location for all the activities we enjoyed over the weekend.
 They have a concierge floor where you can grab a glass of wine and appies starting at 5 PM or a continental breakfast beginning at 5:30 AM.

-If you’re looking for things to do in Edmonton in the depths of winter check out these suggestions which take you inside and out
+Looking for things to do in Edmonton in winter?
+These suggestions take you inside and outside.

 Friday night dinner in Edmonton

 Edmonton has a thriving restaurant scene – and in my humble opinion hits the mark far more often than my experiences in Calgary.
 Try Biera in the Ritchie Market (best overall restaurant 2019).
 Choose plates to share (I recommend ACME chicken with Taiwanese cabbage in a sour cream sauce despite how weird it sounds) washed down by a beer brewed onsite by Blind Enthusiasm.